sarulabs/di/README.md

 The `Get` method returns an `interface{}`.
 You need to cast the interface before using the object.

-The objects are stored as singletons in the Container.
+By default the objects are shared that means what they stored as singletons in the Container.
 You will retrieve the exact same object every time you call the `Get` method on the same Container.
 The `Build` function will only be called once.
+In case when you don't want the objects to be shared set the `Unshared` property of object definition to true.

 ## Definitions and dependencies